dsvanidze/replicability/README.md

 <br>

-After you  navigate to  the folder you can build and run the Docker container with the command `docker-compose up -d --build` (without --build if you ran it already).
+After you  navigate to  the folder you can build and run the Docker container with the command `docker-compose up -d --build` or `docker-compose up -d` if you ran it already.
 You can then use the command-line in your Docker container to have access to all installed tools and project requirements internally.
 For this, use the command `docker-compose exec bachelor bash`.
+To disconnet the Docker container use `docker-compose down`.

 <br>